MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/04-CreateBasicImage.md

 [Adding a Board Support Package](04a-BoardSupportPackages.md)

 ## Build Packages
-From IoT Core Shell, get your environment ready to create products by building all of the packages in the working folders (using [New-IoTCabPackage](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/New-IoTCabPackage.md)):
+From IoT Core Powershell Environment, get your environment ready to create products by building all of the packages in the working folders (using [New-IoTCabPackage](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/New-IoTCabPackage.md)):

 ```powershell
 New-IoTCabPackage All